scipion-em/docs/docs/developer/tutorials/creating-a-workflow-template.rst

 Adding a description
 --------------------

-In order for a description to appear for the template that we have created, it would only be necessary to write in the header of the template the description.
+In order to add a template description, add it to the top of the template file.

 .. code-block:: json